 Bacillus thuringiensis var. kurstaki (Btk) can be used on young larvae but is not as effective on older larvae.
 Thorough coverage of the plant is important, as Btk must be eaten to be effective.
 According to research, certain species of beneficial nematodes, such as Steinernema carpocapsae, attack bagworms.
 The nematodes are sprayed onto the bags, infecting and killing the female bagworms inside the bags.
 The nematodes must be applied before females lay eggs.

-A second spray a week after the first may be necessary.
 Insecticide sprays are effective on young caterpillars, but older caterpillars are more difficult to control.
-Refer to University of Illinois Extension’s “Pest Management for the Home Landscape” for a complete listing of chemical recommendations.
+Contact the Plant Clinic (630-719-2424 or email@example.com) for current recommendations.
 Use pesticides safely and wisely; read and follow label directions.

 The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.